-- 40% Constant Currency Revenue
+- 40% Revenue

-- 1 40% Adjusted EBITDA
+- 40% Adjusted EBITDA

 - 20% Organizational Health Priorities

-Our Company Scorecard establishes a set of common financial and non-financial (organizational health) goals for our NEOs and other AIP-eligible employees.
-Our financial metrics - Constant Currency Revenue and Adjusted EBITDA - are equally weighted at 40% based on the Talent Committee's belief that they are the key financial measures of our success during the year.
+Our financial metrics - Revenue and Adjusted EBITDA - are equally weighted at 40% based on the Talent Committee's belief that they are the key financial measures of our success during the year.
 The organizational health priorities are collectively weighted at 20% and are designed to focus management on making progress against critical management priorities to execute our long-term strategy.

-The performance ranges and corresponding payout levels for Constant Currency Revenue and Adjusted EBITDA were established based on the Board-approved financial plan for 2022 and are intended to balance the reasonableness of the goals with an appropriate amount of stretch performance to reach a maximum payout.
-Each financial component has a performance range of 25% to 200% from threshold to maximum performance.
-Failure to achieve threshold performance on any of these financial metrics would result in forfeiture of the opportunity for that metric.
+The performance ranges and corresponding payout levels for Revenue and Adjusted EBITDA were established based on the Company's Board-approved financial plan for 2023 and were intended to balance the reasonableness of the goals with an appropriate amount of stretch performance required to reach a maximum payout.
+Each financial component has a payout range of 25% to 200% from threshold to maximum performance.
+Failure to achieve threshold performance on any financial metric would result in forfeiture of the opportunity for that metric.